21 Days in the Canadian Rockies Road Trip Guide – The Complete Guide For 2018

 Offers ski in/ ski out experience during the winter.
 In the summer you get to explore one of many hiking trails around the area.

 The hotel has truly spectacular views, and we wouldn’t want to stay anywhere else in Revelstoke.

-With friendly staff, fantastic accommodation, delicious restaurants and gateway to many outdoor activities, the hotel is a perfect stop.
+With friendly staff, fantastic accommodation, delicious restaurants and a gateway to many outdoor activities, the hotel is a perfect stop.

 You must try The Pipe Mountain Coaster open from late May to October.